ec-sensyf/webportal-demo/README.md

 The concept of "external functions" includes all the functions that are not Javascript functions (e.g. python functions).
 For example, the oil spill usecase has the need of check the workflow outputs inside a URL.
 This can be done by using python and the function that contains the procedure was placed into the file app.py.

 All the external functions shall be placed into this file.
-The returns of these functions can be passed to the JavaScrip function by using JSON from Flask (check the section FLASK CONCEPT).
+The returns of these functions can be passed to the JavaScrip functions by using JSON from Flask (check the section FLASK CONCEPT).

 The file app.py, which allows to have a simple app up and running, will be better explained in the section "*FLASK CONCEPT*".
 To learn how to run the app created check the section "*RUN EXAMPLE*".